Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 5.1 The institution that enrolls multiple student bodies, by degree level, modality, location, or other variables, ensures that it meets the expectations set forth in this Standard for each of its student bodies.

 5.2 Consistent with its mission, the institution describes the characteristics of the students it seeks to serve.
 This description informs recruitment and admissions activities and the academic and other support programs and services available to students.
+(See also 9.18)

 5.3 The institution has an orderly and ethical program of recruitment and admission that complies with the requirements of legislation concerning equality of educational opportunity.
 Its admission and retention policies and procedures are clear, consistent with its mission and purposes, and available to all students and prospective students in appropriate printed and digital institutional publications.
+The institution ensures the integrity of its admissions standards and processes through regular evaluation.
+(See also 9.18)

 5.4 Standards for admission ensure that student qualifications and expectations are compatible with institutional objectives.
 Individuals admitted demonstrate through their intellectual and personal qualifications a reasonable potential for success in the programs to which they are admitted.
 If the institution recruits and admits individuals with identified needs that must be addressed to assure their likely academic success, it applies appropriate mechanisms to address those needs so as to provide reasonable opportunities for that success.
 Such mechanisms receive sufficient support and are adequate to the needs of those admitted.
 The institution endeavors to integrate specifically recruited populations into the larger student body and to assure that they have comparable academic experiences.